jabadiagm/MSXgoauld_tn20k/README.md

 >

 ### Tips
+* Try a proven board first to check if your msx is compatible
 * Get integrated circuits from trusted sources
 * Use a heatsink when possible
 * Use turned pins in header to avoid damages in Z80 socket